 We believe that women will not achieve equal representation until there’s a sea of change educating them to be leaders, and developing their self-confidence so they know that they are strong, capable and inspirational.

-We are not happy to sit back and wait for gender equality to happen.
-That’s why, in such a key year marking women’s representation, we are launching our new Women in Leadership programme.
+We are not happy to sit back and wait for gender equality to happen, we've already seen a huge change in the last twelve months, that's why we're running Women in Leadership again this year.

-This programme is for any student who identifies as a woman, and is here to encourage you to develop your skills and confidence and consider standing in the 2020 Exec Officer elections.
-It is made up of a series of 4 workshops and one follow-up session in the spring:
+This programme is for any student who identifies as a woman, and is here to encourage you to develop your skills and confidence and consider standing in the 2020 Exec Officer Elections.
+It is made up of a series of 6 workshops and one follow-up session in the spring: